Good Girl/Bad Girl: The Struggle Is RealPost Originally Published: April 4th, 2017

-When you’re a bad girl who wants to be a good girl but struggles to fight her nature you inevitability identify patterns to your behavior over time.
-You know the feelings as the start, you can call the fall of the wheels from your wagon because you recognize the rise, at the dawn of any given day, of emotion which has always yielded an afternoon outburst.
+When you’re a bad girl who wants to be a good girl but struggles to fight her nature you inevitability identify patterns in your behavior over time.
+You know the feelings as they start.
+You can call the fall of the wheels from your wagon because you recognize the rise of emotion, at the dawn of any given day, which will always inevitably yield an afternoon outburst.

 You can not honestly deny that all your attempts at suppression have failed when the dam breaks and your unchecked emotional imbalance floods into the open, rushing full force against the life you pretended to lead.

 Bad girls who want to be good also want more than anything to believe that so long as we don’t look at, address, and otherwise engage the demon that is our negative emotional response it will disappear its own, melt into the background, and dissolve into nothingness, ultimately freeing us of our unrequested inner turmoil.

 This is, however, never ever ever the case.
 It hasn’t been the case since we were little and adorable, or old enough to know better but young enough still to just begin learning how to balance our powers of logic and external persuasion.

 Not looking the Devil in its eye won’t make him go away.
 And this method doesn’t work in adulthood either, when we crumble in the middle of the week and force ourselves to overachieve so we can submit to our fears – in the long-desired, mythical good conscience that we did the most and best we could – and inhale their false identities: rejection, failure, self sabotage, and betrayal.

 It’s the Bad Girl Curse: You know what’s happening, you’re cognizant.
 But you can’t stop it because you don’t know how.